nas2011/AiMTools.jl/README.md

 table = "AeSBldC"
 crit = ["facId" => "0001"]
-resp = makeRequest(table,crit,header)   # Returns an HTTP response
+resp = makeRequest(table,crit)   # Returns an HTTP response
+#=Alternative method taking an explicit header parameter
+You can override the session header if you need to make a request from a different user in an active session. =# resp = makeRequest(table,crit,header)
 ```

-***Note***
-I am in the process of rewriting the request function calls so that header does not need to be explicitly passed since the session handles setting the parameters globally for the session.
-Thankfully due to Julia's amazing multiple dispatch this should not be a breaking change.

 In general, the use pattern is to specify a table of interest, search criteria in the form of a vector of pairs and run the search.
 One thing of note is that the request functions also have a keyword argument of ```rowLimit``` that is set to 10,000 by default.
 You can override this as needed by passing ```rowLimt = {newLimit}``` and get additional data.
 Anytime your search query returns more rows than you accept based on the rowLimit keyword a warning will appear to tell you that you are missing data.